Differential operators on locally analytic Shimura varieties: Shimura varieties as analytic stacks

-where the horizontal maps in the middle are induced by \(\pi_{\GM}^{*}(\Omega^{1}_{\Fl_{G,\mu}^{\std}})\cong \Omega^{1}_{\mX_{K}}\) in Lemma \ref{lemIsoOmega1KS}. \end{cor} \begin{proof} The first isomorphism follows from Lemma \ref{lemDiagonalFlIsEasy} and Lemma \ref{lemIsoOmega1KS}.
-Moreover, by Lemma \ref{lemIsoOmega1KS}, we have Thus we obtain the commutative diagram above, except that we need to show that the natural map is an isomorphism.
+where the horizontal maps in the middle are induced by \(\pi_{\GM}^{*}(\Omega^{1}_{\Fl_{G,\mu}^{\std}})\cong \Omega^{1}_{\mX_{K}}\) in Lemma \ref{lemIsoOmega1KS}.
+Moreover, all the horizontal maps are isomorphisms. \end{cor} \begin{proof} The square on the right is given by Lemma \ref{lemIsoOmega1KS}.
+Thus we obtain the commutative diagram above, except that we need to show that the natural map (induced by the commutative diagram in the proof of Proposition \ref{propAnalyticGMTheory} below) is an isomorphism.
 For this, we can check analytic locally on \(\mX_{K}\), so let \(U\subset \mX_{K}\) be an affinoid open subspace admitting an \'etale chart corresponding to \( f_{1},\ldots,f_{n}\in \mO_{U}(U)^{\times} \).
 So we reduce to the setting of Lemma \ref{lemDiagonalLocally}.
 We have Comparing with Lemma \ref{lemDiagonalLocally}, the composition is a filtered isomorphism, and

 Along the isomorphism \(\alpha\), we have an induced

 Therefore where \(\epsilon_{i}\in (Y_{1},\ldots,Y_{n})^{2} \mO_{\mX_{K}}\{Y_{1},\ldots,Y_{n}\}^{\dagger}\subset \mO_{\mX_{K}}\{Y_{1},\ldots,Y_{n}\}^{\dagger}\).
 Up to replacing \(Y_{i}\) by \(Y_{i}/p^{N}\), we can assume that Then we claim that \(\alpha^{\dagger}\) already induces an isomorphism for any \(t\in \NN\).
 For this, without losing generality, let us assume \(t=1\).
 Since both sides are \(p\)-torsion free and \(p\)-complete, it suffices to verify modulo \(p\), but then \(df_{i}\) is mapped to \(Y_{i}\).
 Now taking colimit along \(t\) gives the desired isomorphism.